Philadelphia Cocaine Distribution + PWID Defense Lawyer

 - Over 10 grams to 100 grams of cocaine – This amount of cocaine carries a minimum of four years in prison.

-Federal cocaine trafficking offenses carry much stiffer penalties than Pennsylvania laws for PWID.
+Federal cocaine trafficking offenses carry much stiffer penalties than Philadelphia laws for PWID.
 Offenses involving crack cocaine carry higher penalties in both Pennsylvania courts and federal courts.

-Philadelphia Cocaine Defense Lawyer Ready to Fight for You
+Our Philadelphia Cocaine Defense Lawyer Is Ready to Fight for You

 A cocaine-related conviction can have negative consequences for all areas of your life.
 If you have a criminal record, you may be prevented from traveling abroad, owning a firearm, entering certain professions, or being approved for certain loans.
 Of course, these penalties pale in comparison to the heavy fines and years of prison time that may be ordered by the court.

-Get experienced and aggressive legal representation if you or a family member has been charged with possessing or selling cocaine.
-Contact the Law Offices of Lloyd Long online for a free consultation, or call us 24 hours a day at (215) 525-6818.
+Get experienced and aggressive legal representation from our Philadelphia cocaine distribution defense attorney if you or a family member has been charged with possessing or selling cocaine.
+Contact the Law Offices of Lloyd Long online for a free consultation, or call us 24 hours a day at (215) 302-0171.